AntMouss/Novelties-detection-project/README.md

 * `fct_bellow`
 * `kwargs_above`
 * `kwargs_bellow`
+*

 ## Lexical

+1. Topic modeling : set of machine learning method which main purpose are to found relationship between words in a document corpus in order to return words clusters (topic).
+2. Persistent : the persistent mode save the collect data to the `output_path` directory
-1. LDA : Latent Dirichlet Allocation
+3. LDA : Latent Dirichlet Allocation
-2. TFIDF : term frequency–inverse document frequency
+4. TFIDF : term frequency–inverse document frequency
-3. CoreX : correlation explanation
+5. CoreX : correlation explanation